Location: Suffern, New York

 - Actively participates in the performance improvement process including data collection, analysis, plan for change and implementation of changes.

-- Precepts and mentors newer staff to assure appropriate orientation to assigned units.
+- Precepts and mentors newer staff and new graduate nurses to ensure appropriate to assigned units.

 - Performs other duties as assigned.